ActDistill: General Action-Guided Self-Derived Distillation for Efficient Vision-Language-Action Models: ActDistill

 \subsection{Overview of ActDistill}

-The core idea of ActDistill is to achieve efficient embodied manipulation by transferring the action-centric semantics of a large VLA model to a lightweight student, as illustrated in Figure \ref{fig:framework}.
-Unlike conventional efficiency strategies driven by vision-language correlations, ActDistill centers on how multimodal representations inform executable actions, enabling the student to inherit the teacher's decision-making capability under strict efficiency constraints.
+The core idea of ActDistill is to enable efficient embodied manipulation by transferring the action-centric semantics of a large VLA model to a lightweight student, as illustrated in Figure \ref{fig:framework}.
+Unlike conventional efficiency strategies that are driven by vision-language correlations and remain agnostic to the VL-to-Action transformation, ActDistill explicitly focuses on how multimodal representations are progressively converted into executable actions.

-During efficiency optimization, the teacher VLA first performs graph-structured encapsulation, organizing its intermediate visual-language features into relational graphs that capture cross-modal interactions and task-level dependencies.
-From these structured graphs, the teacher extracts action priors that reveal how perception and instruction jointly determine control behaviors.
-The student model learns to reconstruct these hierarchical semantics through its own graph representation, using the teacher's action priors to focus on manipulation-relevant cues rather than redundant correlations.
-In parallel, an action-guided dynamic router is co-optimized to adaptively determine which computation layers to execute based on the evolving action semantics, ensuring that computation is allocated where it most improves control precision.
+During efficiency optimization, the teacher VLA first performs graph-structured encapsulation, organizing intermediate representations into relational graphs, where nodes denote layer-wise features and edges capture their dependencies.
+From these graphs, the teacher derives action priors that characterize the contribution of intermediate representations to action prediction.
+The student model then aligns its representations with this hierarchical action-centric structure, focusing on task-relevant cues while discarding redundant correlations.
+In parallel, an action-guided dynamic router is co-optimized to adaptively select computation layers based on evolving action semantics, allocating computation to stages that are most critical for accurate action prediction.

-When deployed in real robotic systems, the lightweight student relies on distilled semantics to predict accurate and stable actions with minimal latency.
-By integrating semantic encapsulation, self-derived distillation, and adaptive computation, ActDistill forms a unified and scalable framework for efficient embodied intelligence, preserving high reasoning fidelity while supporting real-time operation across diverse VLA architectures.
+During inference, the lightweight student executes only the dynamically selected layers, significantly reducing computational cost while maintaining accurate and stable action prediction.
+By integrating semantic encapsulation, action-guided distillation, and adaptive computation, our ActDistill provides a general and scalable framework for efficient VLA models.